pelhamb/4760pbb65/index.md

 [insert picture of oscilloscope]

 I noticed that these signals were too high in voltage to be read by my Pico’s UART interface, so I dropped the signal’s voltage by using two diodes in series.
-This brought the signal back down to a level that could be safely read by the pico.
+This brought the signal back down to a level that could be safely read by the Pico.
 I then wrote code that would read the incoming signals via this UART channel and output them to my serial monitor.

 Upon inspecting this output, I determined that the signals I was receiving were reliable and could be used to identify which note was pressed.
 For example, the signature 3-byte sequence for the lowest C note on my keyboard was (115 59 0), the lowest D was (51 59 0), and the lowest E was (243 59 0).
+However, if you've noticed the pattern between these three numbers, you're more perceptive than I was at first glance, and you might even be able to guess some of the issues I would later encounter.
+It appears that the first byte goes up by 32 per note, so moving from C to C# to D, the byte value moves from 115 to 51.
+This pattern continues as the notes increases, until the value reaches zero, at which point it wraps back up to 256 and continues decreasing.
+The second byte displays a similar macro-pattern, where in the first octave of notes has a second byte of 59 and the second octave and up has a second byte of 118.

+These patterns, however convenient, cause an overlap issue between a multitude of notes on the keyboard.
+I thought I could find some sort of difference in the way my UART decoded the different note-on signature messages, but it became clear that they were present in amny places across my keyboard.
+To try and mitigate this damage, I used only the white notes (for the key of C), which avoided overlapping for two octaves until I reached the third C. This note had the same signature pattern as the lower D note, so I stopped here to re-evaluate how my UART was configured.

+One possible source of the issue is the way I was routing the MIDI to UART.
+As you can tell from the oscilloscope picture, the MIDI notes appear to be active low; I later learned, after I had done all my note-decoding, that the UART protocol is active high.
+This could have let to my signals being corrupt, which would line up with the fact that none of the signals appeared to follow standard MIDI protocol, which usually would have a status byte (defining if the signal is a Note On signal, a Note Off signal, or another type of MIDI signal) before any byte containing information about the actual note.

 ## Results